 All applicants are required to submit a 250 – 500 word, typed personal statement that describes your reasons for choosing a visual arts education, any influences that led to this choice, visual art experiences you have had in and outside of the classroom, any involvement in clubs or jobs, and your current career goals.
 In the personal statement, we are looking for an expression of your passion and commitment to art.
 Applicants should list their full name and mailing address on the statement.
 The statement may be printed and mailed or emailed as a PDF to the admission department.

 An official high school transcript is required of all applicants.
 Applicants not holding a high school diploma must submit an official GED or HiSET transcript as well as high school transcripts.
 Pennsylvania and several other state GED or HiSET transcript requests are available on the web at https:// www.diplomasender.com.
 PCA&D does not consider applications for students who do not have a high school diploma or equivalency.
 Transfer students must also submit transcripts from all completed college coursework along with course descriptions in addition to their high school transcript.

 Students should submit 10 – 15 pieces of recent, original artwork, including a minimum of three pieces from direct observation.
 Students are encouraged to submit their portfolios in-person, but digital submission options are available through the PCA&D SlideRoom.
-To arrange to submit a portfolio in-person; contact your admissions counselor, email email@example.com or call (800) 689-0379, ext.
+To arrange to submit a portfolio in-person; contact your admissions counselor, email firstname.lastname@example.org or call (800) 689-0379, ext.
 1001.
-Portfolios that are digitally submitted through the PCA&D Slideroom will be considered for review if the students has submitted an application.
+Portfolios that are digitally submitted through the PCA&D Slideroom will be considered for review if the student has submitted an application.
 Applicants may request additional portfolio preparation information from the admission department.
 NEVER send original work via mail or other delivery service.

 PCA&D is a test-optional institution but we strongly recommend submitting ACT or SAT scores if you have taken these tests.
 PCA&D’s College Board code is 002681.
 PCA&D’s ACT College code is 3569.